-- the consolidated statement of financial condition; - the consolidated statement of operations; - the consolidated statement of comprehensive income (loss); - · the consolidated statement of shareholder's equity; - · consolidated statement of cash flows; and - notes to the consolidated financial statements, including a summary of significant accounting policies, except note 2 as marked.
+- · the consolidated statements of financial condition: - the consolidated statements of operations; - the consolidated statements of comprehensive income (loss); - · the consolidated statements of shareholder's equity; - · the consolidated statements of cash flows; and - notes to the consolidated financial statements, including a summary of significant accounting policies, except for note 2 and information in note 13 in relation to the amount of life and health reserves and tax reserves which is marked as unaudited.

-The financial reporting framework that has been applied in their preparation is accounting principles generally accepted in the United States of America (US GAAP).
+The financial reporting framework that has been applied in their preparation is the United States of America Generally Accepted Accounting Principles.